raspberrypi/usbboot/Readme.md

 ## Building

+Once compiled, rpiboot can either be run locally from the source directory by specifying the directory of the boot image e.g. `sudo ./rpiboot -d mass-storage-gadget`.
+If no arguments are specified rpiboot will attempt to boot the mass-storage-gadget from `INSTALL_PREFIX/share/mass-storage-gadget64`.

 ### Linux / Cygwin / WSL
 Clone this repository on your Pi or other Linux machine.
 Make sure that the system date is set correctly, otherwise Git may produce an error.